Law Enforcement Torch Run for Special Olympics BC members have been lacing up to support SOBC athletes for more than 30

 The 2022 Polar Plunge took place virtually across the province from March 5 to 20, with law enforcement agencies, SOBC athletes, and other supporters getting cold and creative to complete their Plunges.

-In 2022, Plungers dove into freezing water, jumped into cold snow, braved icy showers, got blasted by water balloons, faced down fire hoses, and so much more.
-Taking place from March 5 to 20, the frigid and fun fundraiser was an absolute blast and raised $250,000 for SOBC.
+Plungers dove into freezing water, jumped into cold snow, braved icy showers, got blasted by water balloons, faced down fire hoses, and so much more.
+The frigid and fun fundraiser was a tremendous success, as it raised $250,000 for SOBC!

 Law enforcement members also raise funds and awareness through many other events and initiatives, such as golf tournaments, overtime drives, athletic challenges, and hockey games!

 BC LETR members also show their respect and admiration for Special Olympics athletes by awarding medals and ribbons at competitions.

-We are incredibly grateful to Law Enforcement Torch Run for SOBC members for how they consistently step up to make a difference for Special Olympics BC athletes!
+We are incredibly grateful to Law Enforcement Torch Run for SOBC members for how they continually strive to make a positive difference for Special Olympics BC athletes!